(This post was last published on November 28th, 2017. We’ve updated it for accuracy and completeness.)

 Even when your data resides in multiple systems or through different sales channels, you should be able to view all of it from one location.
 You need a unified view of all orders and inventory by product, category, sales, and more to map KPIs to actual sales.
 When it’s not centralized, you can’t easily define the impact of one of your sales channels or product lines on your entire business.

 Your sales trends should include all your channels so you have a single source of truth of your sales data.
 This allows you to have a trusted source of data so you can make accurate and timely decisions like when to move inventory from one location to another or mark down products.

 This central location can be one or multiple Excel spreadsheets based on the key metrics that you’re measuring.
 If you’re working with just one Amazon account or webstore, Excel could be easy for you to start with.

 On the other hand, if you have several sales channels, you’ll have to pull data separately from each system.
 Then, you’ll have converge it into one location.
-In this case, you’ll want to use more robust software like an integration platform to centralize all this information.
+In this case, you’ll want to use more robust data mining software to centralize all this information.

 Real-Time Sales Updates

 When looking for potential opportunities and problems, you’ll want to track your sales day by day, even down to the minute.
 It’s important your sales are updated in real-time.

 If you change the price of an item, you need to know right away if it’s the right adjustment according to your sales.
 You don’t want to find out a week or so later, after manually totaling the data, that you lost sales.